-- Not providing the government with a detailed plan of how and when the allegations will be resolved.
+- Not providing the government with a detailed plan of how and when the contractor will resolve the allegations.

 - Not supporting allegations with documentation of credible evidence.

-How Cure Notice Response Can Impact FAR Termination for Default Decisions
+How Notice to Cure Letter Responses Can Impact Termination for Default Decisions

 Alternatively, perfection for how to respond to a show cause letter deals with convincing the agency why the contract should not be terminated for default.

-When responding to a cure notice, keep in mind that the government has a right to demand assurances that you will comply with the terms and conditions of the contract.
+When responding to a notice to cure letter, keep in mind that the government has a right to demand assurances that you will comply with the terms and conditions of the contract.